ViliamVadocz/RLBotLeaguePlayLeaderboard/README.md

 - Modify the palette in `symbols.py` for each division.
 (This won't change the tiles, only symbols and text.)
 - Change the description of each symbol in `symbols.py`.
 (Used for creating legend.)
 - Add or change the division emblems in the subdirectory `emblems`.
 Name should be the same as division.
 (Size 300x300)
+- Change drawing parameters in `leaderboard.py` to move things around.

 Feel free to leave feedback.
 Enjoy!